 - Store foods out of your cat’s reach.
 Installing cat-proof locks on cabinets may be necessary for a curious kitty.

-- Do not feed table scraps.
+- Do not feed them table scraps.

 If you notice or suspect that your cat has eaten one of these foods, take them to your veterinarian immediately.
-While some of these foods may only cause your cat slight discomfort, others can be far more hazardous to her health.
+While some of these foods may only cause your cat slight discomfort, others can be far more hazardous to their health.
 If in doubt, ask your vet for guidance.